instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

 Each message requires answer.
-Answer can carry some payload(e.g. answering with [SDP Answer] to [SDP Offer]), Error, or
-just noting nothing, which just means that message reached destination and was processed.
+Answer can carry some payload(e.g. answering with [SDP Answer] to [SDP Offer]), Error, or just noting, which just means that message reached destination and was processed.

 ### Signalling Protocol considerations
+[signalling-protocol-considerations]: #signalling-protocol-considerations

-One of the main goals, is to make `Medea Web Client` integration as easy as possible.
-This means less interaction
-between `User Application` and `Medea Web Client` and more interaction between `Medea Web Client` and `Medea Media Server`,
-quite verbose `Control Api` design.
+One of the main goals, is to make `Web Client` integration as easy as possible.
+This means less interaction between `User Application` and `Web Client`, and more interaction between `Web Client` and `Media Server`, quite verbose `Control Api` design.

-Having in mind, that `Medea Media Server` already has user connection graph received from `Control Service` by the
-moment user connects, it is possible to establish all required connections without bothering `User Application`.
-Basically connection establishment may not depend on interaction with `User Application` at all.
+Having in mind, that `Media Server` already has user connection graph received from `Control Service` by the moment user connects, it is possible to establish all required connections without bothering `User Application`.
+Basically, connection establishment may not depend on interaction with `User Application` at all.

 On the other hand, some use cases require more manual control over media exchange process.
 For example:
 1. User wants to receive lower resolution video.
 2. User wants to stop sending media to specific user.
 3. And then start sending media again.
-4. Mute/unmute.
+4. Mute or unmute.

 So API can be divided in two categories:
-1. Preconfigured: where everything works from the box and almost no interaction between `User Application` and
+1. Preconfigured: where everything works out-of-the-box and almost no interaction between `User Application` and `Web Client` required.
-`Medea Web Client` required.
 2. Dynamic: when `User Application` needs to express complex use cases.

-Current RFC offers combining both ways: everything will be configured automagically, but dynamic API is always there if
-you need it.
+Current RFC offers combining both ways: everything will be configured automagically, but dynamic API is always there if you need it.

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 ### Data model